gambhir/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The more diverse the data the performance of the network increases.

 To add more data to the the data set, I used the following techniques because ...
+I used opencv Affine transformation which consist
+* Rotations (linear transformation)
+* Translations (vector addition)
+* Scale operations (linear transformation)

 Here is an example of an original image and an augmented image:

 ![alt text][image22]

 The difference between the original data set and the augmented data set is the following ...
+I increased the train dataset size to 89860 from 34799.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.